JohannesMP/PrefixLog/README.md

 # PrefixLog
 A simple debug log for c++ debugging with a focus on usability.

-It behaves just like std::cout and allows you to prefix any text printed.
+It prefixes any text printed, while still behaving just like `std::cout`.

 ------